-- This course is run in conjunction with the UFV Trades and Tech campus. - STARTING IN SEPT 2020 YTIT 11A WILL ALSO BE REQUIRED TO MOVE ONTO 12A AND 12B IN YOUR GRADE 12 YEAR - Students must sign up for two blocks (12A & 12B) in first semester. - Graduation requirements should be fulfilled before semester 2. - Students will be required to complete level 12A and 12B (AND 11A) here at Sardis Secondary in the first semester, and level C-F at UFV in the second semester of their Grade 12 year. - Attendance and punctuality are required; only serious students should apply.
-Once completed, this training provides excellent job opportunities. - Students receive a certificate of completion from UFV and, if they pass the ITA exam at the end of the course, they will receive a level 1 apprenticeship credit from the ITA. - Speak with Mr. Goodman to register students placing first or second in B.C. since 1999 in annual Skills Canada CADD Competitions
+- This course is run in conjunction with the UFV Trades and Tech campus. - Students must sign up for two blocks (12A & 12B) in first semester of grade 12. - Graduation requirements should be fulfilled before semester 2.
+Meet with your counsellor to assist with course planning. - Students will be required to complete level 12A and 12B (AND 11) here at Sardis Secondary in the first semester, and level C-F at UFV in the second semester of their Grade 12 year. - Attendance and punctuality are required; only serious students should apply.
+Once completed, this training provides excellent job opportunities. - Students receive a certificate of completion from UFV and, if they pass the ITA exam at the end of the course, they will receive a level 1 apprenticeship credit from the ITA. - Speak with Mr. Goodman to register